This is a brief profile of the New Zealand Fitness Industry published in May 2009.

-- Fitness club membership: Around a third of New Zealand adults (36%) who have participated in a sport or physical activity in the last four weeks are currently active members of a club (sporting) or gym.
-Men are more likely to be sport club members than women (41% and 31% respectively)
+Club membership: Around a third of New Zealand adults (36%) who have participated in a sport or physical activity in the last four weeks are currently active members of a club (sporting) or gym.
+Men are more likely to be sport club members than women (41% and

-- An additional 35% of all adults are overweight – so, half of the New Zealand adult population is either overweight or obese
+- 17 percent of all New Zealand adults are obese.
+An additional 35 percent of all adults are overweight.
+So, half of the New Zealand adult population is either overweight or obese.

-- Based on current data, obesity will increase by an estimated 73% by 2011, to 29% of all adult New Zealanders.
+- Based on current data, obesity will increase by an estimated 73 percent by 2011, to 29 percent of all adult New Zealanders.

 - In 1996 the annual cost of obesity was conservatively estimated to be $135 million.
 This figure excludes downstream health costs from chronic diseases that result from obesity.